My wireless internet connection drops off for no reason at all!

 If when using the WiFi Analyzer app you noticed your signal strength was really weak in the first place in the area that you’re having disconnect problems then there are several possible ways to fix that.

-2) But that is not always the solution or the best method.
-You really want a strong home wifi router to begin with.
+1) You really want a strong home wifi router to begin with.
 If you have an older Wireless N Router you may just flat our need to upgrade to an AC Class router with dual band.
-I actually highly recommend this before trying the wireless extender if you do not have an AC Router like mentioned in that article.
+I actually highly recommend this before trying the wireless extender option if you do not have an AC router.

 I’ll also note that if you are using Time Warner, Comcast, Xfinity or any major cable provider here in the US you can save money every single month on your internet bill by buying your own cable modem so that you no longer have to rent from them.

 Good luck and feel free to ask any questions.
 Please share!